 (1) Right of Way.
-Pedestrian traffic shall have the right of way over vehicular traffic in any place in the parking structures, parking lots, or in any of the University-controlled street areas.
+Pedestrian traffic shall have the right of way over vehicular traffic in any place in the parking structures, parking lots, or in any of the University-controlled street areas, including the Park Blocks.

 (2) Trespassing.
 Trespassing in the parking structures or any of the University-controlled parking lots or street areas may be subject to arrest for criminal trespass under ORS 164.243 and 164.245.